ahgraber/homelab-gitops-k3s/cluster/apps/monitoring/kube-prometheus-stack/README.md

 ### [Node Exporter](https://github.com/prometheus/node_exporter)

+### Thanos

+Distributed Prometheus solutions such as Thanos and Cortex use an alternate architecture in which multiple small Prometheus instances are deployed.

+In the case of Thanos, the metrics from each Prometheus are aggregated into the common Thanos deployment, and then those metrics are exported to a persistent store, such as S3.

+This more robust architecture avoids burdening any single Prometheus instance with too many time series, while also preserving the ability to query metrics on a global level.

 ## etcd alerts

 Due to a change in alerting rules that have not yet propagated to kube-prometheus-stack,